Rowdy Tellez Player Props: Brewers vs. Cardinals

-After going 1-for-4 with a home run and an RBI in his last game, Rowdy Tellez and the Milwaukee Brewers take on the St. Louis Cardinals (who will hand the ball to Jack Flaherty) at 8:10 PM ET on Friday.
+After going 0-for-2 with an RBI in his last game, Rowdy Tellez and the Milwaukee Brewers face the St. Louis Cardinals (who will hand the ball to Jake Woodford) at 2:10 PM ET on Sunday.

-In his last game, he notched a home run while going 1-for-4 against the Mets.
+He had a hitless performance in his most recent game (0-for-2 with an RBI) against the Cardinals.

 Rowdy Tellez Game Info & Props vs. the Cardinals